 Table of Contents[Hide][Show]

 Disneyland has been a family destination hot spot since it opened in 1955.
 But Disneyland ticket prices sure have increased since those first days so long ago!
-On October 25, 2021 Disneyland raised ticket prices across several tiers and added a new tier.
+Disneyland’s last price hike in October of 2021 raised ticket prices across several tiers and added a new tier.

 Planning a trip to The Happiest Place on Earth involves a lot of parts and a lot of costs.
 Here, we lay out the amount you can expect to pay for a Disneyland vacation, including Disneyland ticket prices, hotels, food, souvenirs and even a few things that might be worth the splurge!

-Determining how much a 2022 Disneyland vacation will requires computing the cost of:
+Determining how much a 2022 or 2023 Disneyland vacation will requires computing the cost of:

 - extras (like souvenirs)

 TravelingMom Tip: Disneyland ticket prices mentioned in this article were accurate for Disneyland vacations booked after August 11, 2022.
 Disney ticket prices and travel costs change regularly.
 Prices you will actually pay depend on when and how your family travels.
 Please consider working with a certified Disneyland travel agent for booking assistance.
 TravelingMom recommends Get Away Today for great deals and terrific customer service.

 In the past, a single day Disneyland ticket was the same price, no matter when you visited.
 However, park admission prices now are tiered, depending on the day you visit.
 Ticket prices are higher on weekends, holidays and during other high-demand periods.
 Tier 1 tickets cost the least.
 Tier 6 tickets cost the most.
 You’ll see that $164 price tag on holidays and weekends during peak times.
 Looking to save?
 Visit off season or on a weekday.